cosmos72/gomacro/README.md

 * nesting macros, quotes and unquotes

 Several things are still missing:
-* goroutines i.e. the keyword "go"
+* goroutines i.e. the keyword "go".
+They are difficult to implement with the current architecture, and they would require extensive locking that slows down all code.
-* interfaces declaration
+* interfaces.
+They can be declared, but nothing more: there is no way to implement them or call their methods
 * labeled statements, goto
 * named return values
 * history/readline (rlwrap does the job in most cases)